bugzmanov/nes_ebook/src/chapter_3_2.md

    }
 ```

-Using same foundation we can easily implement **STA** instruction - the one that copies value from register A to memory
+Using the same foundation, we can quickly implement **STA** instruction, which copies the value from register A to memory.

 ```rust